GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/generated_doc/geminidr.core.primitives_preprocess.Preprocess.darkCorrect_docstring.rst

-This primitive will subtract each SCI extension of the inputs by those of the corresponding dark.
-If the inputs contain VAR or DQ frames, those will also be updated accordingly due to the subtraction on the data.
+This darkCorrect primitive will subtract the signal of the processed dark from the signal of the input frames.
+The variance and data quality mask will be updated as appropriate, if they exist.
 If no dark is provided, the calibration database(s) will be queried.

 Parameters
 ----------
 suffix: str
-    suffix to be added to output files
+    Suffix to be added to output files
 dark: str/list
-    name(s) of the dark file(s) to be subtracted
+    Filenname of the dark(s) to subtract.
+If no filename is provided, the calibration databases will be queried to find a matching processed dark for each of the input datasets.
+If one dark filename is provide, it will be used on all the input frames.
+If more than one dark filename is provided, the number of darks must match the number of input frames.
 do_dark: bool
-    perform dark correction?
+    Require the dark subtraction?
+If set to `procmode`. whether the dark subtraction is required or not depends on the processing mode: it is required for 'sq' mode but not optional for 'ql' and 'qa' modes.
+If set to `force`, the dark subtraction is required for all processing modes.
+If set to `skip`, the dark subtraction is skipped, the primitive will not attempt to find a dark frame, and no changes will be made to the input frames.